 - 1 Each player chooses a player mat and a player number token. - 2 Each player builds their starting hand and deck as shown on their player mat.
-The cards should be in the order shown with the leftmost card(s) being the top card(s) of their deck and the rightmost card(s) being the bottom card(s) of their deck. - 3 Each player receives one of each type of breach shown on their mat (I-IV as listed).
-Players arrange their breaches as indicated on their player mat. - 4 Each player starts the game with 10 life.
+The cards should be in the order shown with the leftmost card(s) being the top card(s) of their deck and the rightmost card(s) being the bottom card(s) of their deck. - Each player receives one of each type of breach shown on their mat (I-IV as listed).
+Players arrange their breaches as indicated on their player mat.
+Some breach mages start with fewer than four breaches.
+Typically, the fewer breaches a mage has the more difficult they are to play. - Each player starts the game with 10 life.
 Set the Gravehold life dial to 30.
 The players and Gravehold can never have more than their starting life.